marksihor/laravel-filtering/README.md

-https://yoursite.com/path?withCount=relationName // get count of specified relation https://yoursite.com/path?withCount[posts][quantity]=2&withCount[posts][status]=completed // get count of specified relation with filters https://yoursite.com/path?has=relationName // get only records that has specified relations (1 or more) https://yoursite.com/path?has[posts][quantity]=2&withCount[posts][status]=completed // get only records that has specified relations with filters https://yoursite.com/path?hasNot=relationName // get only records that hasNot https://yoursite.com/path?hasNot[posts][quantity]=2 // get only records that hasNot specified relations with filters
+https://yoursite.com/path?withCount=relationName // get count of specified relation https://yoursite.com/path?withCount[posts][quantity]=2&withCount[posts][status]=completed // get count of specified relation with filters https://yoursite.com/path?has=relationName // get only records that has specified relations (1 or more) https://yoursite.com/path?has=relationName.relationOfRelationName // get only records that has specified relations (1 or more) https://yoursite.com/path?has[posts][quantity]=2&withCount[posts][status]=completed // get only records that has specified relations with filters https://yoursite.com/path?hasNot=relationName // get only records that hasNot https://yoursite.com/path?hasNot[posts][quantity]=2 // get only records that hasNot specified relations with filters